 The always posponed crusade

 Suddenly the protector of Frederick, pope Innocent III, died.
 So every scenario completely changed.
-The new pope Honorius III didn’t accept the various promises by Frederick II, especially his beating around the bush.
+The new pope Honorius III did not accept the various promises by Frederick II, especially his beating around the bush.
 The pope insisted that Frederick organized the Crusade.
 So, the pope decided to crown him personally as emperor of the Holy Roman Empire.
 However, he had nominated his son Henry to the crown of Germany in 1220, in order to maintain the control.
 It was a conservative decision to evade the papal promises: only an emperor could lead a crusade!

 Nevertheless, Honorius III was too cunning to fall into this trap.
 The pope was aware that Frederick could have not refuse his solemn coronation.
 In fact, most of the German nobility had supported the candidacy of Frederick, and a formal renunciation could have opened new and unexpected political scenarios.
 In november 1220 Honorius III crowned Frederik II as emperor of the Holy Roman Empire at the St. Peter’s Cathedral.